 When the tide is out, large rock formations can become exposed.
 Avoid the temptation to stroll out to an interesting looking rock without knowing when the tide comes back.
 Free tide books are readily available at sate park offices, information centers, motels, and shops.
 In order to stay safe near the ocean, stay off rocks and small, enclosed beaches.
 Know when the tide is coming in.
 You may obtain tide tables by visiting the National Oceanographic and Atmospheric Administration website.

 High Waves Can Reach You

 Tides and waves can easily sweep over rocks, headlands, and jetties, knocking you off and carrying you out to sea.
 In order to stay safe, assume nothing is high enough.
 Avoid exposed rocks, jetties, and headlands during strong wave action, especially during and after a storm.

 Beware of High, Steep Cliffs

 When out hiking, assume that all cliff edges are unstable.
 Wet trails or soft sand and earth can make for unstable footing.
 Rocks can be slippery, even when it’s not raining.
-In order to stay safe, be sure to wear proper foot ware and always stick to the trails.
+In order to stay safe, be sure to wear proper footwear and always stick to the trails.
 Always stay behind guard fences and railings and never get too close to the edge.